httcg/PUP-Office-of-Guidance-and-Counseling-Services/readme.md

 # PUP Office of Guidance, Counseling and Testing Services
-an online platform designed of Individual Inventory Record Forms of the Guidance, Counseling, and Testing Services  at Polytechnic University of the Philippines.
+an online platform designed for Individual Inventory Record Forms of the Guidance, Counseling, and Testing Services  at Polytechnic University of the Philippines.

 ![image](https://github.com/user-attachments/assets/0c880170-8d57-4394-bf26-1cbb8aa1bd41)